giakou4/carotid_plaques_ml/README.md

     <em>Figure 1: Examples of asymptomatic (A, B) and symptomatic (C, D) plaques as they were segmented from the expert physician</em>
 </p>

+## Material

+A total of 85 carotid plaque ultrasound images (41 asymptomatic and 44 symptomatic) producing stenosis in the range of 50% to 99% on duplex scanning are analyzed.
+The data comrpise a private dataset.

 ## Pre-Requisits

 The following packages should be installed: